-Like in our previous post, were here to discuss correct information by busting these five most common oral health care misconceptions.
+Like in our previous post, we’re here to discuss correct information by busting these five most common oral health care misconceptions.

-1. Hard toothbrush is the best.
+1. The hard toothbrush is the best.

 One would think that hard toothbrushes are better for cleaning the teeth because of their greater abrasive action.

 Wrong.
 Hard toothbrushes, especially if used vigorously, can lead to increased risk of enamel loss.

 A soft toothbrush is, in fact, more recommended because if used properly, it can clean the teeth well – and with much less risk.

 2. By not eating candies, your teeth will be healthy and decay-free.

 Candies and other unhealthy sweet treats cause tooth decay by supplying the decay-causing bacteria with lots of sugar.
 This sugar is converted to acids, which dissolve tooth structure.

 Take note that even if you refrain from eating these sugary pieces of stuff, you will still get tooth decay if you don’t brush your teeth as thoroughly and often as recommended.